CarlaSalHua/CarlaSalHua/README.md

 - 💬 Ask me about your doubts and new proposals.
 - 📫 How to reach me: c.salhua97@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact:  I'm a funny person by the way xD
+- ⚡ Fun fact:  I love sea food
 </br>

   ### SOCIAL: